tkyaaronRM/tkyaaronRM.github.io/index.md

 In 2024, I was honored to receive Gold Awards at both the Singapore Raffles Music Festival and the SMTA Performers' Festival & Chamber Music Competition.
 I also had the exciting opportunity to compete internationally.
 That same year, I won First Prize in the International Music Competition Oxford “Grand Prize Virtuoso” (Junior Category).
 In 2025, I was awarded First Prize in the American Protégé International Piano & Strings Competition and received Second Prize in The New York Classical Music Competition for Violin (Young Performers II category)—where no First Prize was awarded that year.

-In addition to practicing my instruments, I also chose to explore music theory in more depth.
+In addition to practicing my instruments, I also chose to explore music theory in greater depth.
 Learning theory helped me move beyond just playing the notes—it gave me a better understanding of how music is structured and how composers express ideas.
 This deeper insight has allowed me to interpret pieces more thoughtfully and appreciate the finer details of music-making.
 Together, my practical training and theoretical study have helped me grow into a more well-rounded and expressive musician.